+Emily Damyan (b.2000) is a Turkish-British born artist who works with photography, sculpture and installation.
+She lives and works in Nottingham, UK.
 Her work explores intersections between health, biopolitics and identity.
-She graduated in 2024 from the University of East London, where she received an honorary prize from the dean for her photography and exhibited her award-winning exhibition ‘The Weight of Silence’.
-She has been selected as part of the LENSCRATCH Top 25 to Watch (2024) and was part of the Photo Fringe Festival (2024), where she received the Danny Wilson Prize.
+She graduated in 2024 from the University of East London, where she received an honorary prize from the dean for her photography and exhibited her award-winning installation ‘The Weight of Silence’.
+She has been selected internationally as part of the LENSCRATCH Top 25 to Watch (2024) and was a part of the Photo Fringe Festival (2024), where she received the Danny Wilson Prize.
+She is also part of The Sisterhood Collective in Nottingham, participating in their first group show at the Nottingham Central Library (2025).

 Exhibitions and Talks